-1.58 A similar trend in the reduction of outbreaks caused by Salmonella has been seen at the EU level in recent years.
-In the 2014 annual report on European Union summary report on trends and sources of zoonoses, zoonotic agents and food-borne outbreaks, EFSA reports that the total number of Salmonella outbreaks within the EU decreased by 44.4% between 2008 (1,888 food-borne outbreaks) and 2014 (1,048 outbreaks).
+- Salmonella or controlled assurance.
+The authors also specifically noted the substantial rise in the number of outbreaks and sporadic cases of Salmonella Enteritidis PT 14b still occurring during the latter part of 2009 and associated with non-UK eggs linked to food service establishments. - 1.58 A similar trend in the reduction of outbreaks caused by Salmonella has been seen at the EU level in recent years.
+In the 2014 annual report on European Union summary report on trends and sources of zoonoses, zoonotic agents and foodborne outbreaks, EFSA reports that the total number of Salmonella outbreaks within the EU decreased by 44.4% between 2008 (1,888 food-borne outbreaks) and 2014 (1,048 outbreaks).
 This corresponds with the decreasing trend in the number of human Salmonella cases in general.
 Although the proportion decreased from 59.9% in 2013 to 46.1% in 2014, as in previous years, 'eggs and egg products' were still the most frequently identified food vehicles, associated with 44.0% of the reported Salmonella strong-evidence outbreaks (44.9% in 2013).
 France, Poland and Spain together reported 69.7% of these outbreaks.
-For those food-borne outbreaks where a phage type (PT) was reported, the most common type reported was S. Enteritidis PT8 and PT14b.
+For those food-borne outbreaks where a PT was reported, the most common types reported were S. Enteritidis PT8 and PT14b.
 (EFSA, 2015).